WuWuyn/statistical-learning-hmmm/README.md

 ## Repository Structure
 This repository includes:
 - **ISLP_Excercises folder:** Contains solutions to the exercises at the end of each chapter (divided into two files: one for conceptual exercises and one for applied exercises).
-- **ISLP_book folder:** Contains the book An Introduction to Statistical Learning with Applications in Python.
+- **ISLP_book folder:** Contains the book *An Introduction to Statistical Learning with Applications in Python*.
 This book is sourced from the website https://www.statlearning.com/.
 - **ISLP_csv_files and ISLP_slides folders:** Contain dataset files, stored in this manner to facilitate working on exercises, and slides for quick review of content during exercises.
 These datasets and slides are available at https://www.statlearning.com/resources-python.

-All resources are available on the official website.
-Download the content from the website to access the latest updates.
+Additional Note: All resources are available on the official website.
+It is recommended to download the content from the website to ensure you have the latest updates.